ngageoint/opensphere/README.md

 Things to try:
 * Load a KML, GeoJSON, or GPX file (and more!)
-* Add and browser servers such as Geoserver, ArcGIS, and more!
+* Add and browse servers such as Geoserver, ArcGIS, and more!
 * Animate data in the timeline

 In addition, OpenSphere (and its build system) can serve as a base library for GIS applications.
 Love what we've done with Openlayers and Cesium but want your own UI?
 You can do that!